-The many versions of ITIL and the IT industry’s move away from IT help desks to IT service desks provided many IT departments with the opportunity to refocus from supporting technology to supporting services.
+Let’s talk about the IT service desk.
+The many versions of ITIL and the IT industry’s move away from the IT help desk to the IT service desk provided many IT departments with the opportunity to refocus from supporting technology to supporting services.
 With this more recently moving again to the end user (or employee).
 It’s great to see the strides that many IT departments have made, but there’s still so much more that can be done.
-Especially in light of the growing employee expectations around service and support – where these are being driven up by the employees’ often-superior, consumer-world experiences.
+Especially in light of the growing employee expectations around service and support – including in enterprise service management scenarios – where these are being driven up by the employees’ often-superior, consumer-world experiences.

-If this sounds familiar, then please read on for my 10 tips for providing a great service on your organization’s IT service desk.
+If this sounds familiar, then please read on for my 10 tips for providing a great service on your organization’s IT service desk whether you use ITIL or not.

 Make it clear to everyone that your IT service desk is focused on delivering a great employee experience